clarpaul/DevDataProducts_Project/ShinyProject.md

-Shiny App: Adding Observations to a Model
+Presentation on a Shiny App: Adding Observations to a Model
 ========================================================
 author: Paul Clark
 date: 2017-06-04